Seth Green Day: Plot

 Eric (Kevin Connolly) informs Charlie (Bow Wow) that his pilot has been picked up.
 However, the network informs them that they want Seth Green to be part of the series, alarming Eric as he is still in bad terms with Green after their previous encounter.

 Tensions continue arising between Vince (Adrian Grenier) and Verner (Stellan Skarsgård), with both believing the other is to blame.
 As Barbara (Beverly D'Angelo) is still unconvinced over handing the TV division to Andrew (Gary Cole), Ari (Jeremy Piven) decides to schedule a meeting.
 He and Lloyd (Rex Lee) help him with a makeover, but he has a panic attack when Barbara insults him.
-Ari decides to crash an event commemorating Barbara, humilliating her in front of the audience.
+Ari decides to crash an event commemorating Barbara, humiliating her in front of the audience.
 She is forced to accept Andrew, but warning him that any losses will have to be covered by Ari himself.

-Green decides to humilliate Eric by having him call Sloan (Emmanuelle Chriqui) to get the TV offer.
+Green decides to humiliate Eric by having him call Sloan (Emmanuelle Chriqui) to get the TV offer.
 Eric visits her, although he does not mention the offer.
 Green eventually accepts to being part of the pilot, although he continues mocking Eric over Sloan.
 When Green threatens to get Nick Cannon instead of Charlie, Charlie attacks him and causes the executives to recast their roles.